COVID-19: Czech aviation industry worst hit in Europe

 Reports from last year suggested that up to 60% of Czech Airlines employees could potentially be laid-off, while negotiations with the Czech government were underway for a possible bailout.

-Slovakia (-74%), Hungary (-71%) and Poland (-70%) reported nearly similar drops in passenger traffic last year due to travel restrictions introduced as a result of the COVID pandemic, widely seen as one of the greatest crises in the history of air transportation.
+Slovakia (-74%), Hungary (-71%) and Poland (-70%) reported nearly similar drops in passenger traffic last year due to travel restrictions introduced as a result of the COVID pandemic, widely seen as one of the greatest crises in the history of the aviation industry and air transportation.

 On average, passenger traffic decreased by 70% in Europe in 2020, while the EU’s top aviation hubs also reported unprecedented drops, including the UK (-76%), Germany (-74%) and France (-74%).